mysticbeast02/Course_Compass/README.md

 # Course_Compass
-Course-Compass is an online course recommendation system that helps learners discover related courses based on a selected course.
+A Streamlit-based web application that recommends related courses based on the selected course.
-By analyzing course titles, skills, and descriptions using TF-IDF and cosine similarity, it suggests courses that match your learning interests.
+It uses TF-IDF vectorization and cosine similarity to find courses with similar content, skills, and topics.